 Chart Splits

-• Each metric and run is separated onto their own chart.
+• Separate — each metric and run combination gets its own chart.

 Grouping